Park Su-geun: Pyongyang Period

 It is in the 1940s that Park Su-geun developed his unique use of stone-like paint surfaces, of which he found inspiration from ancient Korean stone pagodas and Buddha sculptures.

-Park Su-geun also experimented with print during his stay at Pyeongyang and from his affiliation with Juhohoe.
+Park Su-geun also experimented with print during his stay at Pyongyang and from his affiliation with Juhohoe.

 Seoul Period

-During the Korean War, Park Su-geun moved from Pyeongyang to Seoul (서울) alone in 1950 and was later joined by his family in 1952.
-Many of his earlier works from Chuncheon and Pyeongyang, as well as those produced during fleeing throughout the Korean War were lost or destroyed when he defected to South Korea, leaving his paintings behind in North Korea.
+During the Korean War, Park Su-geun moved from Pyongyang to Seoul alone in 1950 and was later joined by his family in 1952.
+Many of his earlier works from Chuncheon and Pyongyang, as well as those produced during fleeing throughout the Korean War were lost or destroyed when he defected to South Korea, leaving his paintings behind in North Korea.
 However, his artistic style of using geometric and flat shapes and simple lines in depicting familiar and realistic scenes of peasant life had already been established at this point, and Park Su-geun readdressed many of his prior works and further developed them after the war.

 Financial hardship continued in Seoul, but Park Su-geun was able to make a living by drawing portraits for American soldiers stationed in Seoul.